dfinity/portal/docs/blog/features/vetkd-primer.md

 ### The threshold setting
 Note that we care most about the secret *key derivation* here as that is the most sensitive part which we want to protect from one central (potentially untrusted, unauthorised, or compromised) party, and hence the **KD** in VETKD.
 To deal with the centralisation point, we need to move into the distributed setting.
 Assuming there is no one trusted party, we distribute trust amongst multiple parties, and require that some *threshold* of them collaborate on shares of the master secret key to derive decryption keys.

 How do parties **get shares** of the master secret key?
-This is done by leveraging a distributed key generation (DKG) protocol, where a threshold of parties (or nodes) work together to obtain a set of master key shares.
+This is done by leveraging a distributed key generation (DKG) protocol, where a threshold of honest parties (or nodes) work together to obtain a set of master key shares.
 Assuming no collusion between nodes, at no point does any one node hold the full private key.
 Click around to learn more about [threshold cryptography]( https://en.wikipedia.org/wiki/Threshold_cryptosystem), [DKG](https://en.wikipedia.org/wiki/Distributed_key_generation) and chapter 22 in the [Boneh Shoup book](http://toc.cryptobook.us/).

 It’s clear from above that we don't want a centralised key derivation process and this is why we need the **T** for the KD process, but what about **V** and **E**?
 Perhaps this is best highlighted by a scenario.